LennySmith/linux_source/ConstructionDB/README.md

 on SQL2014, and put it into MongoDB.
 Why?
 I want to see what I can make available via Google Maps.
 There is a Node.js driver for SQL Server available from Microsoft, I am starting there.

+There is a brief explanation in using some simple queries and MongoDB Compass at the end.

 # The Node.js SQL Server Driver

 The driver is available here: